An Ultimate Guide to Rent in Dubai – Costs Revealed for Both Tenants and Landlords

 • For a 1 or 2-BR apartment – AED 1500 to AED 2500

 The above costs are mentioned to give you a rough idea.
 The actual cost of movers and packers depends on your specific requirements and the company you choose.
-Before choosing the best packer and mover, ask for quotes from various companies and then decide on the best one!
+Before choosing the best packer and mover, receive quotes from various companies and then decide on the best one!

 2. Ejari Registration